morninj/quantius-plot/README.md

 ## Getting started

-* Clone this repository
+* Clone this repository.
-* Install Plotly with `pip install plotly`
+* Install Plotly with `pip install plotly`.
-* Get a Quantius JSON file (or use the included sample data in `sampledata.json`)
+* Get a Quantius JSON file (or use the included sample data in `sampledata.json`).

 ## Usage

-    $ python plot.py -f sampledata.json -o imagesfolder
+    $ python quantius-plot.py -f sampledata.json -o imagesfolder

 `sampledata.json` is a Quantius data file.
 It contains an item for each Quantius annotation in the file.